Total Prep Time: Approximately 5 minutes

 1. Play with the ingredients, adding more juice for a more liquid smoothie or more fruit and yogurt for a thicker smoothie.

 2. You can cut down the sugar in your smoothie by using plain water instead of juice.
 You can also find low-calorie juice that is free of artificial sweeteners (a no-no for children).
-PC Blue Menu 100% Fruit & Vegetable Blend is a great option.
+PC Blue Menu 100% Fruit & Vegetable Blend is a great option.3.
+If the Very Berry Smoothie is too tart for your little ones, add 1/4 cup of honey for some sweetness.
+Just remember not to feed honey to any child under 12 months of age, due to botulism risks.

 4. Double the recipe, drink your portion and pour the remaining mixture into popsicle molds and freeze.
 You will have the most delicious, homemade fruity pops for the kids.
 They're handy at snack time, but my favourite time to pull them out is when the kids are sick.
 It can be impossible to get any nutrients into a sick child, but most would never turn down a popsicle!